astur/monscr/README.md

 const save = require('monscr')(db);
 ```

+Only required parameter is `db`.
+It may be mongo database object or promise resolving to mongo database object.

-Some options are available in `monscr`.
+Some options are available in `monscr` via second optional parameter.
 They defaults to this:

 ```js
 const save = require('monscr')(db, {